Sertab Erener

 With Sezen Aksu's help, she made her debut in 1992 with the album Sakin Ol!, and made herself known as a Turkish pop music artist in the 1990s by releasing the albums Lâ'l (1994), Sertab Gibi (1997) and Sertab Erener (1999).
 From these albums, the songs "Sakin Ol!", "Aldırma Deli Gönlüm", "Ateşle Barut", "Sevdam Ağlıyor", "Aslolan Aşktır", "Yanarım", "Zor Kadın" and "Vur Yüreğim" became number-one hits in Turkey.
 In the early 2000s, she continued her work by releasing the songs "Kumsalda" and "Kendime Yeni Bir Ben Lazım".
 She won the Eurovision Song Contest 2003 with the song "Everyway That I Can", marking Turkey's first victory in the competition.
 In 2004, she released the album No Boundaries, followed by Aşk Ölmez in 2005.
 After five years, she released another Turkish studio album Rengârenk in 2010, and the hit songs "Bu Böyle", "Açık Adres" and "Koparılan Çiçekler" made the album a successful work, and marked her return to the music market.
 After Rengârenk, she released the album Ey Şuh-i Sertab (2012), which was dedicated to her father.
 At the same year, she received the Best Female TSM Soloist award at the Golden Butterfly Awards.
 In 2013, her new album Sade was released.
 The songs "İyileşiyorum", "Öyle de Güzel" and "Söz" all became hits in Turkey.
 In 2016, with the release of Kırık Kalpler Albümü, Erener stated that she was returning to her 90s style.
-The album received favorable reviews, and "Kime Diyorum" and "Olsun" both became hit songs inside Turkey.
+The album received favorable reviews, and "Kime Diyorum" and "Olsun" both became hit songs in Turkey.

 Erener has been praised for her music style and is one of the most successful artists who were discovered by Sezen Aksu.
 Due to her championship in Eurovision, she received the State Medal of Distinguished Service.
 In 2014, Hürriyet named her in its list of "91 Symbols of the 91st Anniversary of the Republic".
 Aside from her career as a singer, she also taught music at Müjdat Gezen Art Center for one year.
-Erener has been married three times, the second of which was to Levent Yüksel during 1990-96.
+Erener has been married three times, the second of which was to Levent Yüksel during 1990–96.
 She married Emre Kula in 2015.
 Throughout her career she has won seven Kral TV Video Music Awards as well as two Golden Butterfly Awards, and has received various other nominations.